Definitions adapted from Information Technology Infrastructure Library (ITIL).

 Enabling Service – A service that must be in place for a core service to be delivered.

-Enhancing Service - A service that adds extra value to a service but is not absolutely required.
+Enhancing Service – A service that adds extra value to service but is not absolutely required.

-Impact - Determined by potential disruption to users, departments, colleges and the organization as a whole.
-User means approximately 10 or less individuals.
+Impact – Determined by potential disruption to users, departments, colleges, and the organization as a whole.
+User means approximately 10 or fewer individuals.

 Peer – Another IT professional that can review a change and understand the technical elements involved.

 Process Log – A central repository of Changes that documents the process followed for a particular change.
 The purpose of the process log is to ensure that high-impact changes have been carefully considered and to serve as a basis for process improvement when changes do not go as planned.